No. 20 USC rallies from 13 down late, stuns ASU 28-27

 Freshman DeaMonte Trayanum rushed for 87 yards and two touchdowns, while Rachaad White had a 55-yard TD reception in a similarly strong debut for the Sun Devils, who got agonizingly close to an impressive road win for coach Herm Edwards and new offensive coordinator Zak Hill.

 “The thing I’ve learned about college football, they can score at any moment,” Edwards said.
-“We had an opportunity defensively to get off the field a couple of times, ad we didn’t do it.
-We gave their offense life, and they were able to make the plays.
-I just think we’re going to grow from this, put it behind us and get ready to play next week.”
+“We had an opportunity defensively to get off the field a couple of times, and we didn’t do it.
+We gave their offense life.”

 Jayden Daniels passed for 134 yards and ran for 111 more, but the Sun Devils’ star quarterback threw four straight incompletions to end their last-ditch drive.